 The diagram above shows the workflow of single-stream recording.
 In room 1234, anchor 1 and anchor 2 are publishing streams.
 If you subscribe to their streams and enable single-stream recording, the TRTC backend will record the audio and video data of anchor 1 and anchor 2 separately.
 The recording results will include:

 The backend will then upload the files to the cloud storage server you specify.
-You need to download the files and merge/transcode them.
+You can download the files and merge/transcode them.
 We offer a script for merging audio and video streams.

 The above shows the workflow of mixed-stream recording.
 In room 1234, anchor 1 and anchor 2 are publishing streams.
 If you subscribe to their streams and enable mixed-stream recording, the TRTC backend will mix the streams of anchor 1 and anchor 2 according to the layout template you specify and then record them into one result, which will include:

 The backend will then upload the files to the cloud storage server you specify.
-You need to download the files and merge/transcode them.
+You can download the files and merge/transcode them.
 We offer a script for merging audio and video streams.

 Note:

-- The rate limit for the recording API is 20 queries per second.
+The rate limit for the recording API is 20 calls per second.

-- The timeout period for a query is 6 seconds.
+The timeout period for a query is six seconds.

 This parameter uniquely identifies a recording task.
 Note it as you will need to provide it for other actions on the same task later.